oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

       "**Name**","A name used to refer to the marketing list in the system."
       "**Include Previously Contacted Members**","The option is helpful when you change the filter conditions of the marketing list.
 The contacts that were on the list before the condition update, might not meet the new rules.
 So, if you enable the check box, the marketing list would include both new records (based on new rules) and the ones that were contacted in the past (based on previous conditions)."
       "**Entity**","Choose an entity from the dropdown.
-Only the entities that have contact details (E-mail or phone number) are available.
+Only entities with contact details (email or phone number) are available.
 Records of the chosen entity and entities related to it will be used to create the list of contacts."
       "**Type**","Chose the list type from the dropdown:

-      - **Dynamic** lists are updated as soon as any changes have taken place in the system.
+      - **Dynamic** lists are updated as soon as any changes have occurred in the system.

       - **On demand** lists will be updated only following the user request (click |BRefresh| to refresh the table on the view page of the marketing list record)."
-      "**Owner**","Limits the list of users that can manage the marketing list to the users, whose roles allow managing marketing lists of the owner (e.g., the owner, members of the same business unit, system administrator, etc.)."
+      "**Owner**","Limits the list of users that can manage the marketing list to the users whose roles allow managing marketing lists of the owner (e.g., the owner, members of the same business unit, system administrator, etc.)."
       "**Description**","Free text to help you and other users understand the purpose or peculiarities of the list in the future."

    .. note:: Custom fields may be added subject to specific business needs.

    .. image:: /user/img/marketing/marketing/list_general_details_ex.png
       :alt: A sample of a filled marketing list

 #.
-In the *Filters* section, define the Activity and/or Data audit and/or Field Condition and/or Condition Group filters that will be used to select the records for the list.
+In the *Filters* section, define the Activity and/or Data audit and/or Field Condition and/or Condition Group filters used to select the records for the list.

-   More information about the ways to define filters is provided in the :ref:`Filters Management <user-guide--business-intelligence--filters-management>` guide.
+   See more information on how to define filters in the :ref:`Filters Management <user-guide--business-intelligence--filters-management>` topic.

-   The contacts that match the filter condition will be automatically subscribed to the mailing list.
+   The contacts that match the filter condition are automatically subscribed to the mailing list.
 You can later unsubscribe a contact or remove them from the mailing list.

 #.
-In the **Columns** section, define the set of fields that will be shown in the marketing list details on the general page for every target contact.
+In the **Columns** section, define the fields to be shown in the marketing list details on the main page for every target contact.

    .. image:: /user/img/marketing/marketing/list_columns.png
       :alt: View the settings under the Columns and Filters section

-   .. note:: Marketing activities require some contact information, so at least one column that contains it must be selected.
-A list of these fields is provided in the **Designer** section.
+   .. note:: Please select at least one column with contact information for the marketing activity.
+A list of these fields is in the **Designer** section.

    For every column: